Spironolactone and Hydrochlorothiazide

 |Spironolactone||1.30||80 ng/mL at 2.6 hr||Approximately 1.4 hr (0.5) (β half-life)|

 The pharmacological activity of spironolactone metabolites in man is not known.
-However, in the adrenalectomized rat the antimineralocorticoid activities of the metabolites C, TMS and HTMS, relative to spironolactone, were 1.1, 1.28 and 0.32, respectively.
-Relative to spironolactone, their binding affinities to the aldosterone receptors in rat kidney slices were 0.19, 0.86 and 0.06, respectively.
+However, in the adrenalectomized rat the antimineralocorticoid activities of the metabolites C, TMS, and HTMS, relative to spironolactone, were 1.10, 1.28, and 0.32, respectively.
+Relative to spironolactone, their binding affinities to the aldosterone receptors in rat kidney slices were 0.19, 0.86, and 0.06, respectively.

 Spironolactone and its metabolites are more than 90% bound to plasma proteins.
 The metabolites are excreted primarily in the urine and secondarily in bile.

-The effect of food on spironolactone absorption (two 100 mg spironolactone tablets) was assessed in a single-dose study of nine healthy, drug-free volunteers.
+The effect of food on spironolactone absorption (two 100 mg spironolactone tablets) was assessed in a single dose study of 9 healthy, drug-free volunteers.
 Food increased the bioavailability of unmetabolized spironolactone by almost 100%.
 The clinical importance of this finding is not known.

 Hydrochlorothiazide is rapidly absorbed following oral administration.
 Onset of action of hydrochlorothiazide is observed within one hour and persists for 6 to 12 hours.
-Hydrochlorothiazide plasma concentrations attain peak levels at 1 to 2 hours and decline with a half-life of 4 to 5 hours.
+Hydrochlorothiazide plasma concentrations attain peak levels at one to two hours and decline with a half-life of four to five hours.
 Hydrochlorothiazide undergoes only slight metabolic alteration and is excreted in urine.
 It is distributed throughout the extracellular space, with essentially no tissue accumulation except in the kidney.

 Indications and Usage for Spironolactone and Hydrochlorothiazide

-Spironolactone has been shown to be a tumorigen in chronic toxicity studies in rats (see PRECAUTIONS section).
-Spironolactone and Hydrochlorothiazide tablets should be used only in those conditions described below.
+Spironolactone, an ingredient of Spironolactone and Hydrochlorothiazide, has been shown to be a tumorigen in chronic toxicity studies in rats (see Precautions section).
+Spironolactone and Hydrochlorothiazide should be used only in those conditions described below.
 Unnecessary use of this drug should be avoided.

 Edematous conditions for patients with: